Frequently Asked Questions

 When did you have the inspiration to tell the story of the Cade Brothers?

-After I wrote the Men of Lake Tahoe series, I didn’t want to leave the world I’d created.
+After I wrote the Never Date series, I didn’t want to leave the world I’d created.
 I came up with a theme about five brothers who were blue-collared workers forced to take on white-collared careers after the death of their father.
-I could imagine all kinds of fun stories that came out of these five hot, alpha brothers working in a world they weren’t used to, and that formed the basis for the Cade Brothers.
+I could imagine all kinds of fun stories coming out of these alpha brothers working in a world they weren’t used to, and that formed the basis for the Cade Brothers.

 Why did you decide to write a novel that involves family stories?